James Allen Review

 - Bluenile.com - Up to 50% OFF.
 To Mom With Love.
 When not just any gift will do, give her something timeless that will always be close to her heart.
 SHOP GIFTS

 - Brian Gavin - with up to 10% OFF Diamond Penadnats and Earrings!
 Happy Mother's Day!
 Celebrating Moms.
 Delivery in time for Mother's Day!
 Learn more...

-Launched in 2006, online jewelry retailer James Allen is considered a disrupter in the diamond market, along with Blue Nile, With Clarity and other online jewelry companies that seek to educate buyers on diamond buying and provide customizable engagement rings, rather than pre-made options only.
+Launched in 2006, online jewelry retailer James Allen is considered a disrupter in the diamond market that seeks to educate buyers on diamond buying and provide customizable engagement rings, rather than pre-made options only.